pronamic/wp-pronamic-domain-mapping/readme.txt

 == Upgrade Notice ==

+= 0.1.3 =
+Thanks for using the Pronamic Domain Mapping plugin!
+As always, this update is very strongly recommended.

 = 0.1.2 =
 Thanks for using the Pronamic Domain Mapping plugin!
 As always, this update is very strongly recommended.